Powerlearnproject/se-day1-assignment-Heartyhealth/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the discipline of designing, developing, testing, and maintaining software systems.
+It combines principles from computer science and engineering to create reliable and efficient software that meets users' needs.
+Software engineering is crucial in the technology industry because it ensures that complex systems, from mobile apps to enterprise solutions, are built with high quality, scalability, and security.
+This discipline is vital for innovation, as it enables the creation of robust software that powers everything from daily tasks to advanced technologies.

 Identify and describe at least three key milestones in the evolution of software engineering.